sfigg/commercialization-public/design/component-guidelines/universal-serial-bus--usb-.md

 -   In general, USB should “just work” with minimal user interaction.
 -   Hardware/firmware is expected to make the initial policy decisions introduced with the Dual Role, Power Delivery, and Alternate Mode features.
 -   Windows will make policy adjustments to improve the user experience and help the user to troubleshoot issues if things go wrong.
--   Partners should ensure their new USB hardware (such as systems, hubs, cables, or accessories) can interoperate with other new USB hardware coming to or already on the market.
+-   Partners should ensure their USB hardware (such as systems, hubs, cables, or accessories) can interoperate with other USB hardware coming to or already on the market.
 We encourage participation in USB-IF-hosted interoperability and compliance events.
 -   We recommend supporting the DisplayPort Alternate Mode for outputting video/audio over USB Type-C.
 -   For systems with multiple USB ports that have different USB capabilities, we recommend making it clear to the customer which ports have which capabilities.
 For example, an icon imprinted next to the USB port can be used to show that the port supports Alternate Modes and Power Delivery.
 -   Partners should follow the latest ACPI spec for how to properly describe their USB ports, such as the \_UPC and \_PLD methods.